 The Fetal Concerns Center of Wisconsin helps families like yours every day.
 The Fetal Concerns Center offers the latest diagnostic tools and treatment options for spina bifida.
 From diagnosis to birth, the Fetal Concerns Center uses a team approach to teach and support families.

 Spina bifida is a defect in the closure of the neural tube (the skin and tissue that covers the spinal cord), also known as a neural tube defect.
 The neural tube is the tissue of a fetus (unborn baby) that becomes the brain, spinal cord and the bones around them, including the skull and spine.
 This neural tube usually is closed by the fourth week of pregnancy.
 In spina bifida, the neural tube does not close completely, leaving the delicate spine open to possible injury.
-This is called a myelomeningocele.

 For many years, spina bifida has been treated with surgery after the baby is born.
 During this surgery, tissue that grew outside the body is put inside and the hole in the back is closed.